-I signed another lease at the Village at Vanderbilt to take me through May, 2020.
+I signed a lease at the Village at Vanderbilt to take me through November, 2020.
 It is a good location, but there is no equity and the rent has more than doubled since April 1998.
-Traffic is horrible, and the campus has been overrun by Hispanics, Chinese, Muslims & niggers.
+Traffic is terrible, and the campus has been overrun by Hispanics, Chinese, Muslims & niggers.
 I told Michael's friend Dallas that I will keep him in mind.
 Dallas is with Zeitlin.

 Submit a loan application.
 They want to charge for a credit report and a VA appraisal.
 The Nashville Credit Bureau provides the credit report.
 Earnest money goes into the deal.
 No funding fee for disabled veterans.